cysouw/diathesis/text/c13_zumInfinitive.md

   (= 'zum Ort, wo gegrillt wird')
 :::

-These adverbials do not adhere to most of the characteristics of the *Präpositions­In­fi­ni­tiv*, except for the fact that the preposition and article are typically fused.
+These adverbials do not adhere to most of the characteristics of the *Präpositions­in­fi­ni­tiv*, except for the fact that the preposition and article are typically fused.
 However, the preposition and article can optionally be separated [@last b], the whole phrase can move rather freely insides the sentence [@last a], and the infinitive can be modified by a genitive [@last b], an adjective [@last c], or a prepositional phrase [@last d].

 ### The *Funktions­verb­gefüge* {#sec:zuminfinitive-funktionsverb}

 The analysis of the so-called *Funktions­verb­gefüge* has a 50-years long history in German linguistics [cf. @heine2020 for a survey].
 This term is used to refer to grammaticalised constructions that commonly consist of a light verb with a prepositional phrase, like *zur Verfügung stehen* 'to be available', *in Zorn geraten* 'become enraged' or *in Zweifel ziehen* 'to doubt' [@heine2020: 17].
 Syntactically these phrases are strongly lexicalised and, as can be glanced from the english translations, they are semantically on a par with individual verbs.
 They are widely discussed in the German literature and even the infamous Duden grammar includes an extensive 8-page discussion of them [@duden2009: 418-425].
 A common distinction is made between basic noun-verb combinations unter the heading *Funktions­verb­gefüge mit akkusa­ti­visch an­geschloss­enem Verbal­­sub­stan­tiv* [@duden2009: 419] and a combination of a verb with a prepositional phrase under the heading *präpositional an­geschlossene Funktions­verben* [@duden2009: 422].

-There clearly is a lot of similarity between such a prepositional *Funktions­verb­gefüge* and the *Präpositions­In­fi­ni­tiv* as discussed in this chapter.
+There clearly is a lot of similarity between such a prepositional *Funktions­verb­gefüge* and the *Präpositions­in­fi­ni­tiv* as discussed in this chapter.
 The *Funktionsverben* that are typically used in a *Funktions­verb­gefüge* show a lot over overlap with the light verbs that are discussed throughout this book.
 And indeed, the English term 'light verb' has recently been used as a translation of the German term *Funktionsverb* [@fleischhauer2019; @fleischhauer2021; @fleischhauer2021a].
 However, a *Funktions­verb­gefüge* is obviously different in that it includes either (i) a noun (e.g. *Zorn* 'anger'), or (ii) a noun derived from a verb with nominalising derivational morphology (e.g. *Verfügung* 'disposal' from *verfügen* 'to have at one's disposal' + *‑ung*), or (iii) a zero-derived noun (*Zweifel* 'doubt' from *zweifeln* 'to doubt').
-In contrast, the *Präpositions­In­fi­ni­tiv* as discussed in this chapter employs infinitives.
+In contrast, the *Präpositions­in­fi­ni­tiv* as discussed in this chapter employs infinitives.

-Of course, as explained above, an infinitive is also a nominalised verbform, which once more emphasises the strong affinity between the *Funktions­verb­gefüge* and the *Präpositions­In­fi­ni­tiv*.
+Of course, as explained above, an infinitive is also a nominalised verbform, which once more emphasises the strong affinity between the *Funktions­verb­gefüge* and the *Präpositions­in­fi­ni­tiv*.
 However, the crucial syntactic difference between them is the same difference as discussed previously with prepositional subordination (see [@sec:zuminfinitive-subordination]).
-The deverbal nouns of a *Funktions­verb­gefüge* can still be modified by retained arguments or modifiers, like genitives [@next a] or adjectives [@next b], which is impossible for a *Präpositions­In­fi­ni­tiv*.
+The deverbal nouns of a *Funktions­verb­gefüge* can still be modified by retained arguments or modifiers, like genitives [@next a] or adjectives [@next b], which is impossible for a *Präpositions­in­fi­ni­tiv*.

 ::: ex
 - Ich stelle es zur Verfügung des Bundes. \